lkcozy/weekly/docs/2021/issue-100.md

 Cos4Cloud will create a minimum viable ecosystem where the citizen observatories, technological services, citizen science experts validating data and users are able to establish synergies and collaborate to generate high-quality data in global repositories.

+To enable greater compatibility when creating Citizen Science data using the SensorThings API, an extension to the SensorThings Data Model was created, built, and delivered.

 ## AI/ML

 1. [Wake Up and Smell the AI](https://read.deeplearning.ai/the-batch/issue-106/)